Last updated: 2026-04-20

 Sources & Evidence

 Market share and demand figures are triangulated from Secretaría de Energía production reports and Argentine trade press through early 2026.
-Delivered price benchmark confirmed directly by North Zone operator quotes April 2026.
-NRG Argentina status per ongoing criminal investigation reported in Argentine business media.
-In-Basin Sand technical parameters independently validated by SGS Minerals (Chile) and CDE Global (Ireland, CAPEX budget US$6.8M for 200 TPH wash plant).
+Delivered price benchmark confirmed directly by North Zone operator quotes April 2026. the legacy incumbent status per ongoing investigation reported in Argentine business media.
+In-Basin Sand technical parameters independently validated by SGS Minerals (Chile).
+Phase 1 uses a US$1.4M second-hand 50 t/hr wash plant; a new wash plant benchmarks near US$34,000 per t/hr of capacity (CDE Global 200 t/hr quote, US$6.8M), so a new 50 t/hr line is about US$1.7M and the second-hand unit is roughly 18% under replacement cost.

 Related Questions